danielshervheim/unity-font-presets/readme.md

 # Unity Font Presets

-This is a tool that allows you to define font presets and apply them to text components.
+This is a tool for Unity that allows you to define font presets and apply them to text components.
 When the preset is changed, any `TextMeshProUGUI` component that uses that preset will reflect the changes immediately.
 This is useful for keeping consistent text styles throughout a project.

 ## To Use